nkukit/howtopaper/README.md

 ## References

 - Try to use references only if you are either writing a statement which needs proof (nothing trivial) or you are naming examples.
 Try to use one core reference only for a statement, which is not too controversial.
 Only use multiple references when making examples or stating something controversial / provocative.
+- Use page references only if you are directly citing
 - Talking about references: Try to prefer sources from the same community / the top journals within this community.
 If you are submitting to a top journal, make sure to prefer sources from this very journal.
 Try to avoid self-referencing...at least until your manuscript gets accepted ;-)

 ## Grammar